 But for people who do speak these languages, it seems that they are able to score very highly.
 The standard deviations for Korean and Chinese are both low, meaning that most students scored near the high mean of 760.

 If you've studied Chinese or Korean but are not completely fluent, your personal high score of 650 or 700 will actually be in a pretty low percentile compared with everyone else who took the test.
-And if you're fluent and get 770, you might think it's an amazing score—but, actually, it's just average!
+And if you're fluent and get 770, you might think it's an amazing score—but, actually, it's below average!